Contact Us to Learn More About Unions

 Unions help workplaces remain competitive.
 Journalist Christopher Ingraham of The Washington Post stated that over the past 40 years, our nation has stuck to a “reverse Robin Hood” style of funneling wealth: taking wealth from the 99 percent to give to the one-percenters, attributing to the significant wage gaps we see today.
 When labor unions represent a large number of union workers in an industry, nonunion companies often raise their minimum wages to union level to discourage workers from joining a labor union.
 Unions provide this balance and hold both sides of the aisle accountable through a process called collective bargaining.

 Only 60 years ago, labor unions were critical in fighting for middle-class rights and fair wages.
 In fact, we owe many modern-day workplace benefits to union companies.
-Overtime and holiday pay, as well as the five-day workweek, were mere fantasies, but labor unions have made these a reality.
+Common labor union benefits that are now available to middle class workers include overtime and holiday pay, as well as the five-day workweek.

 Heightened labor standards